Our Commitment to Inclusion

 Making People Our Purpose

-S&T Bank celebrated Word Down Syndrome Day to spread awareness and support for those with Down syndrome.
+S&T Bank celebrated World Down Syndrome Day to spread awareness and support for those with Down syndrome.
 Our Employee Resource Group (ERG), Embracing Abilities, supports others who are differently abled.
 Part of their mission is to spread awareness and reach out to the community.

 S&T Bank is committed to promoting equality and embracing differences in an environment that invites discussion and promotes respect.